 - Lemon – citrus oils are popular because they stimulate the circulation in the scalp, thereby increasing hair growth.
 It is also effective in preventing greasy hair.
 It is recommended that you use lemon in not more than 2% concentration to prevent phototoxicity.

 - Peppermint – don’t you just love the refreshing smell of peppermint?
 Aside from its scent, peppermint, used together with jojoba oil has shown significant increase in hair thickness and healthier hair follicles.

 Aside from those mentioned above, lavender, thyme, cedar wood and sage are also good for scalp circulation and therefore, hair growth.
 There are a lot of recipes out there, but you can also play around and experiment by mixing some of your essential oils together.
 Massage them on your scalp and see which fits you best.

-For the general method of use, you can simply add in a few drops of your essential oils to your shampoo or conditioner and lather as usual as you shower.
+You can add a few drops of your essential oils to your shampoo or conditioner and lather as usual as you shower for the general method of use.
 Or, you may massage them directly into your scalp.
 Allow the essential oil treatment to stay for about an hour before rinsing.

 Hormonal imbalance is one of the leading causes of menopausal hair loss.
 This is the first thing that you have to resolve.
 You’ll be surprised to find out how balancing your hormones can have such a positive impact in menopause and hair loss and even on your health.
 Here are some things that you can do.

 - Consume Healthy Fats